RSS

 Today is the day I collect stones.

-Years ago, far away, Jews, before they were Jews, back when they were a wandering tribe of anthropo-theists who believed in a single god that they insistedGrave 1 was unlike any other, met the Canaanites, who believed in no such thing.
-Before they merged, even back then, we buried our dead in the ground.
+Years ago, far away, Jews, before they were Jews, back when they were a wandering tribe of anthropo-theists who believed in a single god they insistedGrave 1 was unlike any other, met the Canaanites, who believed in no such thing, before they merged, even back then, we buried our dead in the ground.
 At first this was in caves.
 Then, in the ground itself.
 In areas that were too hard to dig, too rocky, a body would be placed on the ground and stones would be heaped on and around the body.
 The community would bring stones and the more people who attended, the more stones would be piled.
 One could tell how important, or how loved, and they are not the same, by how high the pile of stones was.

 Still today, the tradition continues.
 One can walk through a Jewish cemetery and see graves with stones on them.
 Someone comes to visit and leaves a stone.
 “I was here.”
 “People still care about this person.”
 Over srtre gravetime, the piles grow.